UH-CI/agave-container-workshop-08072018/agave/auth.md

 Obtaining an OAuth 2 authentication token
 =========================================

 Tokens are a form of short-lived, temporary authenticiation and authorization used in place of your username and password.
-To interact Agave and other CyVerse APIs, you will need to acquire one.
-Each CyVerse token expires after 4 hours, but can easily be refreshed.
+To interact Agave, you will need to acquire one.
+Each Agave token, typically, expires after 4 hours, but can easily be refreshed.

 On a host where you have configured an OAuth2 client already, the command to get a new token is: